artalar/reatom/docs/contributing.md

 **Hello friends!**

 Happy to see your interest in the project!
-We would be grateful for any help in the development of Reatom.
+We will be grateful for any help in the development of Reatom.

 There are many ways to help the project: